pranavi179/pranavi179.github/README.md

-# PRODUCT PAGE
-OVERVIEW :-
-PRODUCT PAGE FOR AN ECOMMERCE WEBSITE , IT HAVE DESCRIPTION, SPECIFICATIONS, COMMENTS,REVIEWS BY USER , AND CAN COMPARE WITH OTHER PRODUCTS TOO.

- # TOOLS USED
+# Product Page
- HTML, CSS , BOOTSTRAP,JAVASCRIPT , JQUERY

- # THE MAIN CODE IS IN URBOPRODUCT.HTML
+Product page for an e-commerce weboste with description, specifications, comments, reviews and compate with other product.

+ # Technologies and tools used
+ * HTML and CSS
+ * BOOTSTRAP
+ * JAVASCRIPT and JQUERY

+ # Inspired form urboproduct.html

  To dos:-
  Go through the Product main image , to below of the image right click beside the square pink box ,so that you can view other  images